kennyjoseph/kennyjoseph.github.io/_includes/class.md

 - **April 21nd** - [Almost Final Report](#almost-final-reports) (25)
 - **May 9th** - [Optional poster presentations](#poster-presentations) (+10 Bonus)
 - **May 14th** - [Final project reports due](#final-reports) (35)

+## Model Building

+This class is *not* focused on how to build machine learning models.
+Because of that, I have explicitly chosen models that either are available on github ([HuggingFace implementation](https://github.com/huggingface/torchMoji) or the [original implementation](https://github.com/bfelbo/DeepMoji)) or that are fairly straightforward to implement using existing tools (with, also, the help of existing code I will provide).

+As such, you are **encouraged** to a) reuse existing code from the web for the modeling process and b) to consult with each other within the class on implemenations. **Ideally**, we would have, as a class, a single implementation of these models (if re-implementation is needed) that we could *collectively publish to GitHub*.

 ## Data Collection Reports